Feb 24, 2026

 In this article, we discuss five common risks in factories and practical measures to prevent them.
 We explain how digital visitor management helps with access control, security, and evacuation in the manufacturing sector.

-However, with this growth comes increased exposure to risks, such as more movement at gates and loading docks, and more complex shift schedules, which increase the potential danger.
-At the same time, stricter safety and privacy regulations are in force.
-In this article, we discuss five common risks in manufacturing companies and offer practical measures to mitigate them.
-Alongside safety procedures, training and maintenance, digital visitor management (VMS) plays a vital role in your safety processes.
+In this article, we discuss each risk in detail and offer practical measures to mitigate them.
+Alongside safety procedures, training, and maintenance, digital visitor management plays a vital role in your safety processes.

 Read on for practical information about the use and benefits of a visitor management system in the manufacturing industry.

-No matter what industry you’re in, automotive, mechanical engineering, chemicals, metals, or pharmaceuticals, workplace safety is the most important concern for every production facility.
-There are many potential hazards on the production floor, including heavy machinery, internal transport with forklifts and pallet trucks, working at heights, hot surfaces and steam, chemicals, electrical installations, and pressurized pipes.
+No matter what industry you’re in - automotive, mechanical engineering, chemicals, metals, or pharmaceuticals - workplace safety is the most important concern for every production facility.
+Potential hazards include:

-Temporary workers, contractors, and visitors are especially vulnerable in this context.
+Temporary workers, contractors, and visitors are especially vulnerable.
 They are less familiar with the site, procedures and rules, may not always recognize signs or color codes, and do not always speak the same language.
 A seemingly minor mistake, such as taking the wrong route or entering a hazardous area without protective equipment, can quickly lead to an incident.

 Want to learn more about how digital visitor management can improve security at your production facility?
 Read the article.